 After having two children, my husband and I moved to Columbus, IN where I worked with clients at Personal Growth Associates, a division of Quinco, a community mental health agency.
 Following another move, back to Kentucky, I began counseling in a private practice – The Offices of Paul Dalton in Frankfort, Kentucky, and there I realized that private practice was definitely for me.
 I enjoyed working with individuals but also pursued specialized training in Gottman Method Couples Counseling.
 While not certified, I do have extensive training in his method which I have used on a weekly basis since.

-After moving to Bloomington in 2014, I have been a part of the private practice at New Outlook Counseling Center.
-My children both graduated from Edgewood High School in Ellettsville and have gone on to college, my daughter in West Virginia and my son in Boston (you can ask me, but be prepared – I love to talk about my kids!).
-My husband, Chuck, and I have been married 30 years as of December 2020.
+After moving to Bloomington in 2014, I joined the private practice of New Outlook Counseling Center and was there for 6 years.
+My children both graduated from Edgewood High School in Ellettsville and have gone on to college.
+My daughter is completing a PhD program in Biochemistry at Purdue University where her husband is a researcher for the Dietetics Program, and my son is studying Government as an undergrad at Harvard University (you can ask me more, but be prepared – I love to talk about my kids!) … My husband, Chuck, and I have been married 30 years as of December 2020.
 It takes a lot to keep a marriage together for 30 years, trust me, we know.

 So why neurofeedback?
 While listening to the book “The Body Keeps the Score” by Bessel Van Der Kolk, I was struck by the honesty he relayed.
 This expert in the field of trauma work, a Harvard-trained psychiatrist, was acknowledging the fact that very good therapy can go out the window when the nervous system is on high alert.
 Many of the good coping skills that are learned and practiced in traditional talk therapy can be rendered useless when the nervous system is hijacked.
 It validated not only what I have seen in my own practice, but also what I experience in my own life.
 My own nervous system and that of my clients can be hijacked at the exact moment we want or need to implement those coping skills or relational skills.
 The idea that the brain (nervous system) could derail a person is mirrored over and over in research literature – Gottman, Porges, Fisher, and Sterman, to name just a few.